Terms of Business

 Claiming Costs from Central Funds

-We do not have a Legal Aid contract and therefore in the event you are found ‘not guilty’ the Crown Court, you will be ineligible to issue a claim for a percentage of your legal fees back from Central Funds at legal aid rates, unless you have applied for legal aid with another law firm and have been refused legal aid.
-If you are found ‘not guilty’ in the Magistrates’ Court the Court may offer a Defence Costs Order which if granted will result in you receiving a percentage of your legal fees back from Central Funds.
+We do not have a Legal Aid contract and therefore in the event you are found ‘not guilty’ in the Crown Court, you will be ineligible to issue a claim for a percentage of your legal fees back from Central Funds at legal aid rates, unless you have applied for legal aid with another law firm and have been refused legal aid.
+If you are found ‘not guilty’ in the Magistrates’ Court the Court may make a Defence Costs Order which if granted will result in you receiving a percentage of your legal fees back from Central Funds.

-D. Extra payments
+D: Extra payments

 Value Added Tax (VAT)

-E. Your responsibilities
+E: Your responsibilities